GenieTim/genieblog.ch/source/_posts_en/2014/2014-11-25-logarithmen-von-hand-ziehen.en.md

     }

 This completes our code.
-If our code is not obvious, write your question in the comments.
+If our code is not clear, write your question in the comments.

 Test the code here:
 <iframe src="http://jsfiddle.net/BernhardWebstudio/vx7m21nd/16/embedded/result,js,html" allowfullscreen="allowfullscreen" width="100%" height="300" frameborder="0"></iframe>